mikekam1/preservica-nasa-api-test/README.md

 - Restores dependencies and builds the project
 - Installs Playwright browsers
 - Executes all tests in headless mode
+- GitHub Actions may show failures due to NASA API returning 200 instead of 400 for invalid inputs.
+This is expected and documented

 ## Known Issues and Limitations